Having a recovery friendly workplace is important for employers. Professionals should encourage the following strategies.

 Implementation of a Recovery Friendly Workplace

 Specifically, human resources (HR) professionals play a key role in conveying and implementing important company policies.
-HR professionals, according to the article, “are usually the first point of contact for substance abuse-related safety and performance issues, fewer of which would mean less HR stress and headaches (yet another potential benefit of a recovery friendly workplace).”
+HR professionals, “Are usually the first point of contact for substance abuse-related safety and performance issues, fewer of which would mean less HR stress and headaches (yet another potential benefit of a recovery friendly workplace).”
 So, as part of the on-boarding process for each new hire, HR personnel should stress the importance of workplace substance abuse policies and they should provide a list of drug and alcohol treatment facilities and other useful health resources.
 In addition, human resources professionals should intervene as soon as possible when substance abuse is first suspected.

 The Hayver platform provides an excellent way for people to help their friends and loved ones stay clean and sober.
 It essentially improves the success of addiction treatment programs.
-For example, some of Hayver’s strategies improve providing a strong after-care component for the continuous management of a person’s recovery.
+For example, some of Hayver’s strategies include providing a strong after-care component for the continuous management of a person’s recovery.
 Contact info(at)hayver.com for more information.